-As a way to learn more about 3D modelling, I though that (re)creating a coca cola bottle would do me good.
-Don't ask me why.
+As a way to learn more about 3D modeling, I thought that (re)creating a Coca-Cola bottle would do me good.
+Please don't ask me why.
 It's been a few years since I did it, but here it is.

-The first step in the recreation of the image above would be – 3D modelling!
-And so I started Autodesk Fusion 360 and began to tweak, bend, bevel and wade through countless menu options, in order to get to the point that I had a wireframe (actually, it's a solid) model of the bottle.
+The first step in recreating the image above would be 3D modeling!
+So I started Autodesk Fusion 360 and began to tweak, bend, bevel, and wade through countless menu options to get to the point that I had a wireframe (actually, it's a solid) model of the bottle.

 I remember it was really tricky to get the right dimensions and look of those convex … things that pop out in the center, making up the distinct grip of a Coke bottle.

-When the modelling stage was done, I loaded the model (exported as a .step-file) into KeyShot to try to get it to look nice.
+When the modeling stage was done, I loaded the model (exported as a .step file) into KeyShot to try to make it look nice.

-The bottle itself is made out of glass.
-Amazing information, I know.
-So, I tried to find a decent looking glass material that had the right amount of refraction and translucency, as well as adding a tiny level of dents and imperfections in the glass itself.
+The bottle itself is made of glass—amazing information, I know.
+So, I tried to find a decent-looking glass material that had the right amount of refraction and translucency, as well as adding a tiny level of dents and imperfections in the glass itself.

 The straw has a translucent plastic texture, just as a straw would have.
 I hope.

-Yes, an empty coke bottle is no fun, right?
+Yes, an empty Coke bottle is no fun, right?
 So I had to get back to the modelling environment and create a solid that could represent a liquid texture.
-Then, In Keyshot try to find a material that resembled … well, a brown sugary liquid.
+Then, in Keyshot, I tried to find a material that resembled … well, a brown sugary liquid.

-So yes, after tweaking and fiddling around, I then placed one full bottle in the center of the scene, copied a number of emply bottles on the ground, added what I thought would be an apropriate lighting environment and … pressed that render button.
+So yes, after tweaking and fiddling around, I placed one full bottle in the center of the scene, copied a number of empty bottles on the ground, added what I thought would be an appropriate lighting environment, and … pressed that render button.

 Many hours later, my iMac had finished what you see at the top of the screen.
 And that is all I have to say about this little project.

-I know that I don't know – nor master – all of the steps and processes that involves creating three dimensional imagery.
-I also know that there's a bazillion people out there, creating much more creative/clean/optimized images than I ever will have the knowledge to do myself.
+I know that I don't know—nor master—all of the steps and processes involved in creating three-dimensional imagery.
+I also know that there are a bazillion people out there creating much more creative/clean/optimized images than I ever will have the knowledge to do myself.
 But that's not the point.

-The main (and only) reason why I occationally dabble with projects like the above, is that I feel good about it.
-It's very meditative to sit and watch a model come alive, or try to tweak a texture setting so that it resembles what you're after.
-And, when you're done, you're done.
-No strings attached.
-There's no clients asking for "a small adjustment", or "what if you change this into that".
-No guilt in rage-quitting the project and start another.
+The main (and only) reason I occasionally dabble with projects like the above is that I feel good about it.
+It's very meditative to sit and watch a model come alive or try to tweak a texture setting to resemble what you're after.
+And, when you're done, you're done—no strings attached.
+No client is asking for "a small adjustment" or "What if you change this into that? "—no guilt in rage-quitting the project and starting another.
 You always learn something, big or small.
 And that's what matters most, I think.

 (PS.
-When I grow up, I will buy myself a new computer that minimise the time you sit and wait for calculations to happen.)
+When I grow up, I will buy myself a new computer that minimizes the time you sit and wait for calculations to happen.)

 EurapcoProject type